Instructions for Your Remote Podcast Guests

 Want to learn new creative and marketing skills with me?
 Check out upcoming courses on topics like SEO, content marketing, copywriting and podcasting.

-What's trending in digital
+What's trending in digital marketing?

 Stay on top of the latest news, tips, tools and updates in digital.
 Just for people in marketing and business.
 No fluff, no ads, no spam.